rubengomex/hostmaker-property-details-api-example/README.md

     $ npm start
 ```

-By default the `port` is set to `3000`, but again you always can change this in the `config.json` in the `src` folder to follow your needs.
+By default the `port` is set to `3000`, but again you always can change the `config.json` in the `src` folder to follow your needs.

-If you want to run run eslint as well when you start the app to perhaps implementing more features you can run the following command:
+If you want to run eslint as well when you start the app to perhaps, implementing more features, you can run the following command:

 ```bash
     $ npm run start:dev